-- Net revenues increased \$239 million and Operating income increased \$101 million, primarily due to revenue contribution from Avast, which was acquired during the second quarter of fiscal 2023, and higher sales in both our consumer security and identity and information protection products, partially offset by unfavorable foreign currency fluctuations. - Net income decreased \$11 million and Net income per share diluted decreased 0.04, primarily due to increased interest expense associated with our new senior credit facilities and two senior notes.
-This was partially offset by increased Operating income as a result of our merger with Avast. - Cash and cash equivalents decreased by \$127 million compared to March 31, 2023, primarily due to cash interest paid, dividends paid to shareholders, voluntary prepayments of our Term B facility, a mandatory principal amortization payment of our Term A facility, and repurchases of our common stock. - Contract liabilities decreased \$79 million compared to March 31, 2023, primarily due to a seasonal decline in billings and fluctuations in foreign currency rates.
+- Net revenues increased \$439 million, primarily due to revenue contribution from Avast, which was acquired during the second quarter of fiscal 2023, and higher sales in both our consumer security and identity and information protection products, partially offset by unfavorable foreign currency fluctuations. - Operating income (loss) decreased \$115 million primarily due to an increase in legal accrual related to ongoing litigation and an increase in amortization of intangible assets recognized as a result of our merger with Avast.
+This is partially offset by the increase in net revenues discussed above and cost synergies post-acquisition. - Net income increased \$69 million and net income per share increased \$0.07, primarily due to an income tax benefit in the second quarter of fiscal 2024, partially offset by decreased operating income discussed above and increased interest expense associated with our new senior credit facilities and two senior notes. - Cash and cash equivalents decreased by \$121 million compared to March 31, 2023, primarily due to cash interest paid, cash tax paid, dividends paid to shareholders, voluntary prepayments of our Term B facility, a mandatory principal amortization payment of our Term A facility, and repurchases of our common stock. - Contract liabilities decreased \$116 million compared to March 31, 2023, primarily due to a seasonal decline in billings and fluctuations in foreign currency rates.